-1.1.9 Installation
+3.1.9 Installation

-The steps on how to build OpenDDS can be found in INSTALL.md.
+The steps on how to build OpenDDS can be found in Building and Installing.

 To build OpenDDS with DDS Security, see Building OpenDDS with Security Enabled.

 To avoid compiling OpenDDS code that you will not be using, there are certain features than can be excluded from being built.
 The features are discussed below.